 Technology is fundamentally altering education by removing barriers so that all—regardless of age, gender, income or ZIP code—can have the opportunity to reach their goals.

 By investing in new tools and solutions that leverage our unique technologies and capabilities, AT&T enables personalized and mobilized learning for students of all ages and backgrounds.
 We provide and support opportunities to foster skills that meet the needs of the future workforce.
 We connect AT&T employees with students to mentor and help them discover their passions and potential.

 We support mobilized learning through a variety of channels, including the AT&T Aspire Accelerator, which aims to support innovations that have the potential to help every student achieve a bright, successful future — exponentially and at scale.
-In 2016, there were 6 innovative ed-tech startups chosen to receive a financial investment, mentorship and access to expert services from AT&T and others.
+In 2017, 8 innovative ed-tech startups were chosen to receive a financial investment, mentorship and access to expert services from AT&T and others.

 Environmental Stewardship throughout the Value Chain

 Click on the blue italicized material topics for more information: Products and services that enable social and environmental benefit; Energy efficiency of products; Environmentally responsible supply chain; Company energy use; Alternative energy uptake; Company water use; Impact of company fleet